hahow/common-chart/README.md

 ### `common.cronJob`

-The `common.cronJob` template accepts a list of four values:
+The `common.cronJob` template accepts a list of five values:

 - `$top`, the top context
 - `$cronJob`, a dictionary of values used in the cronjob template
 - `$pod`, a dictionary of values used in the pod template
+- `$serviceAccount`, a dictionary of values used in the service account template
 - [optional] the template name of the overrides

 It defines a basic `CronJob` with the following defaults: